 4. Hose Them Down or Go Swimming

 Playing in water is a great way to beat the heat and stay cool.
+Plus, it’s one of the best dog-friendly summer activities!
 If your dog is a fan of water and loves to be outside, you can hose them down or give them a bath outdoors and then let them air dry.
 They’ll likely get dirty and need a bath when you come back inside, but it will help them stay cool while they are frolicking about or just laying outside.

 You can also get a kiddie pool and fill it with water.
 This gives your dog a way to cool themselves down and relax in the water on their terms.
 If you know they love water, head to a pool, beach, or lake that allows dogs in the water and go swimming with your dog.